 Here's my list from where I have been so far that you need to watch out for- West Africa, Iran, India, Nepal, Philippines.
 There are others, but these were the worst.
 Where it's downright hard to get something that's not fake.
 Or rather it's downright hard to get the real thing.
 But, on my way through Spain, London, and Turkey, I spotted them in some of the more 'back street' markets as well.
 SEA is full of them too.
 Rather strangely China, and Pakistan were quite good for getting originals!

-They loose the ability to hold a charge after a few weeks of usage
+(3) They lose the ability to hold a charge after a few weeks of usage

 How to spot fake AA/AAA rechargeable batteries

 Its all about the packaging!
 Kind of.
 If the packaging is color faded, and or blurred, run a mile.
 The problem starts when you start to see names like Sony, or Eve ready.
 With these well known brands one is easily tempted to part ways with cash and expect good battery life span.
 Nope.